-1. Bring Swim Suits
+Bring Swim Suits

-2. Pack Sunscreen
+Pack Sunscreen and a Stroller

 Choose Shows and Entertainment for Small Children

 Most toddlers do not like to sit still, so choose shows that will appeal to them.
 The Sea Lion show has many silly antics that will keep them entertained.
-The Pets Rule show has many dogs and cats and other fun land animals and birds that your child will love.
-Don’t rush off after the show because you can stay to meet and pet some of the animal actors.
-Arrive early enough to get a good seat, and be careful of the wet zones if you do not want to get wet!
+Dolphin Days and Orca Encounter are more fun shows.
+Arrive early to enough to get a good seat, and be careful of the wet zones if you do not want to get wet!

 Bring Snacks and Small Toys

 The food at SeaWorld is pricey.
 While you cannot bring in full meals, you can bring in snacks.
 A bag of cereal, Goldfish crackers (in theme, right?), healthy snacks, or even a sucker can go a long way in keeping your little one quiet and still as you wait for a show to get started.
 These along with some small toys will come in handy.

 You can pet or feed the bat rays near Manta.
 Another great experience is playing with the dolphins at Dolphin Point.
-Go during their free time to make an eye-to-eye connection through the glass or even play catch with a dolphin.
+Go during their free time to make an eye-to-eye connection through the glass or even play catch with a dolphin!

-Kids love crawling through the Polar Bear den and touching the ice wall in the Wild Arctic.
+Kids love crawling through the frozen den and touching the ice wall in the Wild Arctic.
 Other exciting indoor exhibits include Turtle Reef and Shark Encounter, where your little one will be mesmerized by the sea life swimming in front of and even right over them.
 These inside exhibits are also great ways to get out of the sun.